Tucked away in far south-west Queensland lies the legendary outback town of Birdsville.

 We had always wanted to visit this pub.
 It was like a magnet, and now we can proudly claim to have ‘had a beer at the Birdsville Hotel’.
 It’s a place where travellers share their experiences, friendships are formed and everyone has a good time.
 There are no airs and graces, and travellers from all walks of life come together for a taste of the very best in outback hospitality.

-The Birdsville Bakery has to be one of the best outback bakehouses in the country, and you cannot come to Birdsville without paying it a pastry-crumb-covered visit.
+The Birdsville Bakery has to be one of the best known bakehouses in the country, and you cannot come to Birdsville without paying it a pastry-crumb-covered visit.
 It was first opened in 2004 by self-taught baker Dusty Miller.
 Dusty continued tempting visitors’ taste buds with his unusual and tasty pies right up until 2017, when the bakery had its first change of ownership.
-It has recently been acquired by the owners of the Birdsville Hotel, who are keen to carry on baking to the recipes of the original owner.
+It was recently acquired by the owners of the Birdsville Hotel, who carried out a refurb and are keen to continue baking to the recipes of the original owner.
 That includes Dusty’s famous curried camel pies!
-Note: The Birdsville Bakery is currently closed for a refurbishment, and will reopen in 2021.

 Formed by the winds of time, Big Red is a mighty sand dune 35 kilometres west of Birdsville.
 It’s the gateway to the Simpson Desert and the first of 1,140 dunes that stretch across the arid landscape.
 Whether passing through on a journey into the Simpson Desert, or on a day trip from Birdsville, Big Red attracts thousands of 4WD enthusiasts each year looking to test their skill by driving to the peak of the 40-metre-high ridge of sand.

 From the top, you get a sense of how vast this region is.
 It’s actually hard to describe this place.
 It needs to be visited to truly understand and appreciate the desolate but breathtaking beauty of a desert that stretches as far as the eye can see.